nickboon/adventure-/README.md

 This is a basic text based game built in a webpage.

-1. Click the green "Code" button and choose "Download ZIP".
+1. Click the green "Code" button above and choose "Download ZIP".
 2. Go to the downloads folder on your computer.
 3. You should be able to right click and extract the files.
 4. Everything is in the src (source code) folder.
 You have to keep these files together in a folder, or it won't be able to load them.